apdekock/apdekock.github.io/_posts/2015-08-12-windows_service_hosting_jar.markdown

 * Create a new vanilla C# console application.
 ![New Console Application Template]({{ site.url }}/assets/java_net_post/new_console.PNG "New Console Application Template")

-Now we add a service reference to our .NET application in order to consume the web service that wraps the Java API[^2].
+Now add a service reference to the .NET application in order to consume the web service that wraps the Java API[^2].

-* Run the spring ws _**run.bat**_ file - to get the service up and running.
+* Run the _**run.bat**_ file from the altered ["Producing a SOAP web service"](https://github.com/apdekock/gs-producing-web-service) project - to get the service up and running.
 ![Spring WS Reference]({{ site.url }}/assets/java_net_post/running_spring_service.PNG "Spring WS running reference")

 *  Right click on the _Project_ > _Add_ > _Service Reference..._ --- Add a service reference to the console application using the end point: [http://localhost:8080/ws/countries.wsdl](http://localhost:8080/ws/countries.wsdl).